 We will be happy to add a better attack or any adaptive evaluation

-that would complement our default standardized attacks.
+that would complement our default standardized attacks!

 Citation

-@article{croce2020robustbench, title={RobustBench: a standardized adversarial robustness benchmark}, author={Croce, Francesco and Andriushchenko, Maksym and Sehwag, Vikash and Flammarion, Nicolas and Chiang, Mung and Mittal, Prateek and Matthias Hein}, journal={arXiv preprint arXiv:2010.09670}, year={2020} }
+@article{croce2020robustbench, title={RobustBench: a standardized adversarial robustness benchmark}, author={Croce, Francesco and Andriushchenko, Maksym and Sehwag, Vikash and Debenedetti, Edoardo and Flammarion, Nicolas and Chiang, Mung and Mittal, Prateek and Matthias Hein}, journal={arXiv preprint arXiv:2010.09670}, year={2020} }

 Contribute to RobustBench!